getgrav/grav-learn/pages/06.advanced/13.forms/docs.md

 In short, it just loops the values and prints them in the email body.

+##### Dynamic email attribute

+If you want for example to set the `email.from` field from a Form input, you can use get its content and use it in this way:

+`from: "{{ form.value.email }}"`

+In this case we get the field "email" from the form, and use it for the "from" attribute.
+This way the site owner will receive an email and will be able to directly reply to the email entered in the form.

 ### Redirect

 Redirects the user to another page.
 The action is immediate, so if you use this, you probably need to put it at the bottom of the actions list.